I cannot work and am worried about being able to pay my rent

 Loss of work/redundancy

-- The furlough scheme paying 80% of wages up to £2500 a month has been extended for the second lockdown until early December.
+- The furlough scheme paying 80% of wages up to £2500 a month has been extended until 30 September.

 - You are eligible for Statutory Sick Pay if you are are staying at home with coronavirus symptoms or otherwise on government advice.
-If you are eligible for Statutory Sick Pay you will get it from day one, rather than from the fourth day of illness – this measure will apply retrospectively from 13 March 2020.
+If you are eligible for Statutory Sick Pay you will get it from day one, rather than from the fourth day of illness.
 If you need evidence for your employer, you can get an isolation note through the NHS online.
 Read more about Statutory Sick Pay.

 If you're well, but you have lost work due to the pandemic, you can claim Universal Credit (which includes housing benefit):

-- The Government has increased the housing element of Universal Credit (local housing allowance) to cover the full rent for the cheapest 30% of rented homes in a local area.
-For many renters this will not be enough and it may be possible to request a Discretionary Housing Payment through your council.
+- The Government increased the housing element of Universal Credit (local housing allowance) to cover the full rent for the cheapest 30% of rented homes in a local area.
+For many renters this is not enough and it may be possible to request a Discretionary Housing Payment through your council.

 - To check what you're able to claim, visit a free benefit calculator, such as entitledto.